limesarelife/SIADS_699_CAPSTONE/README.md

 https://matplotlib.org/
 https://plotly.com/python/plotly-express/

+Villager images:
+https://github.com/alexislours/ACNHAPI/tree/master/images/villagers
-All the JSON data from this API is under CC BY 4.0 license, the images and music assets are the sole property of Nintendo. https://github.com/alexislours/ACNHAPI/tree/master/images/villagers
+All the JSON data from this API is under CC BY 4.0 license, the images and music assets are the sole property of Nintendo.